 Please see our responses to some common questions concerning adjustments during COVID-19 as well as general inquiries.

 Absolutely!
-Formal recruitment will be taking place entirely virtually for fall 2020.
+Formal recruitment will be following a hybrid structure for Fall 2021 with a fully virtual option available for PNMs who are unable to return to campus.
 Regardless of where you will be living in the fall and beyond, you will have the opportunity to find your home in UCLA Panhellenic.

 Is there a fee to participate in recruitment?
 Why?